Variables in manifest

 How to use these variables

-You can reference them in form of {{.Variable}}
+You can reference them in this format: {{.Variable}}

 .
 For example: